Topsail Hill Preserve State Park

 - Hiking and Biking Trails

-- Campbell Lake Trail: A longer route offering scenic views of the lake and surrounding forests.
+- Campbell Lake Trail: A longer option with scenic views of the lake and surrounding natural areas.

 - Fishing